afnanAlgogandi/stcTV_dataAnalysis/README.md

 ## EDA and Data Analysis

-In this section, the project analyzes the STC TV data and creates visualizations to help understand the data.
+In this section, the project analyzes the STC TV data and creates visualizations to help understand the data. you can download the data from here: https://drive.google.com/file/d/1SIlVJVPTD7iLDb_clyvVTOqxfBSPTlN3/view?usp=sharing

 ## Prediction